neurohackweek/advancedunix/_episodes/01-first-part.md

 cat nonexistentfile.txt 2> error-message
 ~~~

-Although all "traditional" UNIX programs use these conventions, many neuroimaging programs do not accept `stdin` from a pipe and do not separate `stderr` and `stdout` streams.
+Although all "traditional" Unix programs use these conventions, many neuroimaging programs do not accept `stdin` from a pipe and do not separate `stderr` and `stdout` streams.
 When redirecting output to a log file you should not make any assumptions!

 >## So back to work on neuroimaging.
 >